California State Capitol History Part Three

 Accomodating a Growing State Government

-The California State Capitol Building, throughout its history, has experienced endless growing pains associated with the continual expansion of a prosperous state.
+Throughout its history, the California State Capitol building has experienced endless growing pains associated with the continual expansion of a prosperous state.

 1928 - Library and Courts Building